Torn Disc Low Back Pain Diagnosis & Treatment Options

 Minimally Invasive Spine Surgery

 - MIS Microdiscectomy – Usually an open procedure or using tubular retractor with an incision of 1 inch.
-The surgeon usually observes through a microscope or set of eyeglass loupes that help magnify the anatomy.
+The surgeon usually observes through a microscope or eyeglass loupes that help magnify the anatomy.
 Most of the pain post-operative is from the approach the surgeon made through muscle in your back.
 Anesthesia is necessary.

 - MIS TLIF – The surgery involves removing the damaged intervertebral disc and replace it with a piece of bone or PEEK cage packed with bone to assist in union or fusion of the two vertebral bodies over time.
 Screws are used to hold the disc still until it fuses.